naprave/RaspberryPi/npStarter/README.md

 npStarter is a very basic init system for the raspberrypi, created to have full control of an otherwise fully functioning Raspbian Linux system.
 It replaces the systemd init system with its own setup routines and can also return control back to systemd for a full "normal" system.

+The system starts up with most file systems in read only mode for better power loss/cable pull protection and starts ONLY the things you need.

 == Why? ==

 Modern linux systems can be a bit too smart and a bit too complicated sometimes.